willybrauner/compose/README.md

 ### `beforeMount()`

-Method called before class component is mounted.
+Method called before class component is mounted, in at begining of class constructor.
-Current class instance is already available but children component instances are not yet.

 ### `mounted()`